d3lio/mrend/README.md

 You will need [Node.js](https://nodejs.org/) and [Yarn](https://yarnpkg.com/).
 Npm could work as well but who would use that anyway ;)

+If you intend to use the Rust plugin you will also need [rustup](https://rustup.rs/) with stable and nightly toolchains.

 ### Setup